This article is no longer maintained, so its content might be out of date.

-To keep your browsing experience fast, reliable and secure, Firefox will not activate plugins by default.
-Instead, Firefox lets you choose whether or not to allow a plugin to run on a website.
+To keep your browsing experience fast, reliable and secure, Firefox will not activate NPAPI plugins such as Adobe Flash by default.
+Instead, Firefox lets you choose whether or not to allow the plugin to run on a website.

 How click to activate works